zenstackhq/zenstack-docs/docs/sample-catalog.md

 The ZenStack team maintains the following two main series of sample projects:

+- **Schema Samples**

+    A set of ZModel schemas demonstrating how to model different types of authorization patterns.

 - **Multi-Tenant Todo App**

     This series demonstrates a complete implementation of a multi-tenant, SaaS-like application with a relatively complex authorization model.
 It is also the sample we used throughout [The Complete Guide](/docs/the-complete-guide/).